View on GitHub

 or:

-Now, if started locally point a browser to http://localhost:8000 to use the web frontend, or send requests to http://localhost:8343/api/v1/ to use the HTTP API directly.
+Now, if started locally point a browser to http://localhost:8000 to use the web frontend, or send requests to http://localhost:8343/api/v1/ to use the HTTP API directly, for example via wget or curl.

 Example Ingest